mesosphere-backup/dcos-cassandra-service/README.md

 ### Default Installation
 Prior to installing a default cluster, ensure that your DC/OS cluster has at least 3 DC/OS slaves with 8 Gb of memory, 10 Gb of disk available on each agent.
 Also, ensure that ports 7000, 7001, 7199, 9042, and 9160 are available.

-To start a the default cluster, run the following command on the DC/OS CLI.
+To start a default cluster, run the following command on the DC/OS CLI.
 The default installation may not be sufficient for a production deployment, but all cluster operations will work.
 If you are planning a production deployment with 3 replicas of each value and with local quorum consistency for read and write operations (a very common use case), this configuration is sufficient for development and testing purposes and it may be scaled to a production deployment.

 ```
 $ dcos package install cassandra